Euro S50 Single Vanos

 The following is a Euro E36 M3 single vanos seals R&R (remove and replace) procedure.

-Parts, Tools, and Shop Supplies
+Parts, Tools, and Shop Supplies:

-Parts with part number pattern xx-xx-x-xxx-xxx are BMW parts and can be acquired from a BMW dealership.
+Parts with the part number pattern xx-xx-x-xxx-xxx are BMW components, and you can purchase them from a BMW dealership.

 Euro S50 single vanos seals repair kit (BS031) $60/each (www.beisansystems.com)